 Serial killer fears as Kansas City trucker charged with two cold case murders – and suspected of more

-A Kansas City lorry driver has been charged with two cold case murders dating back to the 1990s – with police now investigating the possibility he may be a serial killer.
+A Kansas City truck driver has been charged with two cold case murders dating back to the 1990s – with police now investigating the possibility he may be a serial killer.

 Gary Dion Davis, 52, was arrested and charged with killing Pearl Barnes in 1996 and Christina King in 1998, Wyandotte District Attorney Attorney Mark Dupree said at a press conference on Wednesday.